 There is currently no cure for Alzheimer’s, but there are treatments available in the UK .to ease symptoms and either slow, pause, or temporarily improve cognitive decline.

 Available medicines include acetylcholinesterase inhibitors, which reduce breakdown of acetylcholine in the brain.
 Acetylcholine helps neurons communicate with each other.
 Another medicine called memantine is often used to block excessive amounts of an excitatory neurotransmitter called glutamate.

 Therapies including cognitive stimulation and rehabilitation are used to stimulate the brain through giving the patient problem solving tasks, recalling memories, and other tasks which involve using areas of their brain that may be damaged by Alzheimer’s.
 Studies suggest that regular cognitive stimulation has a beneficial effect on the memory and thinking test scores of people with Alzheimer’s, though it doesn’t affect their mood or ability to function independently.

-The only currently available intervention proven to pause or temporarily reverse the progression of Alzheimer’s is transcranial pulse stimulation (TPS®).
-This can be used in conjunction with all three of the previously mentioned treatments, and will not jeopardise their effectiveness.
-The Alzheimer’s Clinic at LifePlus Clinics is currently the only clinic in the UK which provides TPS®.
+TPS can be used in conjunction with all three of the previously mentioned treatments, and will not jeopardise their effectiveness.
+Current research suggests TPS may have a positive effect on some symptoms of Alzheimer’s.
+Alzheimer’s Clinics is currently the only clinic in the UK which provides TPS®.
 You can find out more about how it works, whether you or someone else may meet the eligibility requirements, or contact one of our TPS® experts through the details below to book a consultation.